 For veggie option I come back to Germanto cubes which are veggie friendly as made with vegetarian rennet or any other veggie cheese of choice.

 To keep the salad vegan add your favourite olives, chickpeas or delicious roasted peppers and/or marinated artichoke hearts.
+I love having it with my homemade croutons for a bit of crunch.
 You could also top it with my Easy Oven Roasted Asparagus or Wild Garlic Hummus.